James W.C. Pennington Award

 Carol Anderson

-Charles Howard Candler Professor and Chair of African American Studies at Emory University
+Charles Howard Candler Professor and Chair Holder for African-American Studies at Emory University

 Paul Harvey